 Mali has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 Mali has procured sufficient LLINs to achieve universal operational coverage of the targeted at risk population.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 The country is also showing leadership in malaria control through its participation in the High Burden High Impact Approach.
+The country has also recently launched the Zero Malaria Starts with Me campaign.

-In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Mali has significantly enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard, although this scorecard is not yet posted to the ALMA Scorecard Knowledge Hub.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Mali has significantly enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard, although this scorecard is not yet posted to the ALMA Scorecard Hub.